emad-elsaid/inbox/README.md

         Maximum number of messages each inbox can hold (default 100) -inbox-timeout int
-        Number of seconds for the inbox to be inactive before deleting (default 60) -max-body-size int
+        Number of seconds for the inbox to be inactive before deleting (default 60) -long-polling
+        Allow blocking get requests until a message is available in the inbox (default true) -max-body-size int
         Maximum request body size in bytes (default 1048576) -max-header-size int